mvavassori/my-website/posts/how-to-secure-a-vps.md

 ---
 title: "How to secure a Linux Server"
 excerpt: "In this guide, you'll learn how to rent and configure your server with essential security measures.
-From ssh hardening to firefall ingress rules."
+From ssh hardening to firewall ingress rules."
 date: "2025-04-14"
 ---